-[Comment to DC 10.8.1: For example, if FINA alleges that an Athlete has violated DC 2.1 for Use of an anabolic steroid and asserts the applicable period of Ineligibility is four (4) years, then the Athlete may unilaterally reduce the period of Ineligibility to three (3) years by admitting the violation and accepting the three (3) year period of Ineligibility within the time specified in this Article, with no further reduction allowed.
+[Comment to DGArt.
+10.8.1: For example, if FINA_World Aquatics alleges that an Athlete has violated DGArt.
+2.1 for Use of an anabolic steroid and asserts the applicable period of Ineligibility is four (4) years, then the Athlete may unilaterally reduce the period of Ineligibility to three (3) years by admitting the violation and accepting the three (3) year period of Ineligibility within the time specified in this Article, with no further reduction allowed.
 This resolves the case without any need for a hearing.]

-DC 10.8.2 Case Resolution Agreement
+DCArt.
+10.8.2 Case Resolution Agreement

-Where the Athlete or other Person admits an anti-doping rule violation after being confronted with the anti-doping rule violation by FINA and agrees to Consequences acceptable to FINA and WADA, at their sole discretion, then: (a) the Athlete or other Person may receive a reduction in the period of Ineligibility based on an assessment by FINA and WADA of the application of rules DC 10.1 through 10.7 to the asserted anti-doping rule violation, the seriousness of the violation, the Athlete or other Person's degree of Fault and how promptly the Athlete or other Person admitted the violation; and (b) the period of Ineligibility may start as early as the date of Sample collection or the date on which another anti-doping rule violation last occurred.
+Where the Athlete or other Person admits an anti-doping rule violation after being confronted with the anti-doping rule violation by FINA World Aquatics and agrees to Consequences acceptable to FINAWorld Aquatics and WADA, at their sole discretion, then: (a) the Athlete or other Person may receive a reduction in the period of Ineligibility based on an assessment by FINAworld Aquatics and WADA of the application of rules DCArt.
+10.1 through 10.7 to the asserted anti-doping rule violation, the seriousness of the violation, the Athlete or other Person's degree of Fault and how promptly the Athlete or other Person admitted the violation; and (b) the period of Ineligibility may start as early as the date of Sample collection or the date on which another anti-doping rule violation last occurred.
 In each case, however, where this rule is applied, the Athlete or other Person shall serve at least one-half of the agreed-upon period of Ineligibility going forward from the earlier of the date the Athlete or other Person accepted the imposition of a sanction or a Provisional Suspension which was subsequently respected by the Athlete or other Person.
-The decision by WADA and FINA to enter or not enter into a case resolution agreement, and the amount of the reduction to, and the starting date of, the period of Ineligibility are not matters for determination or review by a hearing body and are not subject to appeal under DC 13.
+The decision by WADA and FINAWorld Aquatics to enter or not enter into a case resolution agreement, and the amount of the reduction to, and the starting date of, the period of Ineligibility are not matters for determination or review by a hearing body and are not subject to appeal under DCArt.
+13.

-If so requested by an Athlete or other Person who seeks to enter into a case resolution agreement under this rule, FINA shall allow the Athlete or other Person to discuss an admission of the anti-doping rule violation with it subject to a Without Prejudice Agreement.
+If so requested by an Athlete or other Person who seeks to enter into a case resolution agreement under this rule, FINAWorld Aquatics shall allow the Athlete or other Person to discuss an admission of the anti-doping rule violation with it subject to a Without Prejudice Agreement.

-DC 10.9 Multiple Violations
+DCArt.
+10.9___Multiple Violations

-DC 10.9.1 Second or Third Anti-Doping Rule Violation
+DCArt.
+10.9.1 Second or Third Anti-Doping Rule Violation

-DC 10.9.1.1 For an Athlete or other Person's second anti-doping rule violation, the period of Ineligibility shall be the greater of:
+DCArt.
+10.9.1.1 For an Athlete or other Person's second anti-doping rule violation, the period of Ineligibility shall be the greater of:

-- (a) a six (6) month period of Ineligibility; or - (b) A period of Ineligibility in the range between: - (i) the sum of the period of Ineligibility imposed for the first anti-doping rule violation plus the period of Ineligibility otherwise applicable to the second anti-doping rule violation treated as if it were a first violation, and - (ii) twice the period of Ineligibility otherwise applicable to the second anti-doping rule violation treated as if it were a first violation.
+(a)a) a six (6) month period of Ineligibility; or

+(b)b) A period of Ineligibility in the range between:

+- (i) the sum of the period of Ineligibility imposed for the first anti-doping rule violation plus the period of Ineligibility otherwise applicable to the second anti-doping rule violation treated as if it were a first violation, and - (ii) twice the period of Ineligibility otherwise applicable to the second anti-doping rule violation treated as if it were a first violation.